trobicho/Phosphene_ashes/README.md

 that was the sketch for the project and learning RTX pipelines.

+Currently this program doesn't choose the device it just take the first one that happen to be the one I need in my PC (will be added just to make it work on other platforms).

 ## Project

 Global illumination Renderer with Raymarching + Raytracing using RTX pipelines.